rtrouton/rtrouton_scripts/rtrouton_scripts/install_latest_adobe_flash_player/README.txt

 4. After installation, unmounts the disk image and removes it from the Mac in question.

-This script is also available as a payload-free installer package, stored in the payload_free_installer directory.
+This script is also available as a payload-free installer package, stored as a .zip file in the payload_free_installer directory.